nolar/kopf/docs/configuration.rst

 Configuration
 =============

-There are tools to configure some of kopf functionality, like asynchronous tasks behaviour and logging events.
+It is possible to fine-tune some aspects of Kopf-based operators, like timeouts, synchronous handler pool sizes, automatic Kubernetes Event creation from object-related log messages, etc.

 Startup configuration
 =====================

-Every operator has its settings (even if there are more than one operator in the same processes, e.g. due to :doc:`embedding`).
+Every operator has its settings (even if there is more than one operator in the same processes, e.g. due to :doc:`embedding`).
 The settings affect how the framework behaves in details.